What is a Workflow?

 Fill in the details for your action in the right panel.
 You can use variables like

-{{member.email}} or {{member.name}} to personalise the content with real data from the trigger.Triggers
+{{member.email}} or {{member.name}} to personalise the content with real data from the trigger.6

 A trigger is the event that starts your workflow.
-Pick the one that matches what you want to react to.| Trigger | When it fires |
+Pick the one that matches what you want to react to.Actions

 Actions are what your workflow does.
 You can add multiple actions to a single workflow — they run in order, one after the other.Send Email